ctf/TEPID-Server/README.md

 Configuration files can also be modified on the server, similarly to other applications one could install.
 Config files can be placed in /etc/tepid/ .
 These files will supersede those bundled in the WAR.
 This allows you to better care for their configuration using a configuration management tool, without having to rebuild the WAR.

 The TEPID server depends on DB, LDAP, LDAPGroups, LDAPResource, LDAPTest, TEM, and URL property files.

+For testing, the included sample configs should provide placeholders sufficient for the unit tests.

 ## Endpoints